 Physical Review B publishes, in addition to regular articles and errata, three types of short papers: Rapid Communications, Brief Reports, and Comments.
 The same standards of scientific quality apply as for regular articles.
 Each paper must have an abstract.
 Short papers are limited to four journal pages, although exceptions will be considered for Comments.
-For information on how to estimate length, see the information available on the Authors subpage of http://prb.aps.org/.
+For information on how to estimate length, see the information available on the Authors, General Information subpage at http://prb.aps.org/.